celestinaodili/NumberClassificationAPI/README.md

 2. Modify Program.cs to Enable CORS

-Open Program.cs and update it with the following code to include CORS support:
+Open **Program.c**s and update it with the following code to include CORS support:

 ```
 var builder = WebApplication.CreateBuilder(args);